Living in Hawaii: What To Expect

 My advice is: sell everything, get your own business going or try to get a job before you come, and be open to have your life change dramatically.

-You’ll encounter unusual food, daily rainbows, a variety of cultures, and stunning beaches.
-Those are reasons enough for me to live in Hawaii.
-But check out an island before making it your home.
+But be sure to explore an island before making it your home.
 Don’t do what I did, which is come to Oahu after never having been on the island.

 This style is not for the faint of heart.
 Do a discovery trip first and then decide.